Lutando/docs-oxd/sources/libraries/node/index.md

-oxD-node
+oxd-node
 ========

-oxD-node is **oxD server** client, which implemented in node.js.
-Using it you can integrate oxD server in your Node.js application.
+oxd-node is **oxd server** client, which implemented in node.js.
+Using it you can integrate oxd server in your Node.js application.

 Installation
 ------------

-Note : **Gluu server** and **oxD-server** needs to be installed in the hosting server to use oxD-node library with your application.
+Note : **Gluu server** and **oxd-server** needs to be installed in the hosting server to use oxd-node library with your application.

 * To download and install Gluu server [click me](http://www.gluu.org/docs/).

-* To download and install oxD server [click me](https://www.gluu.org/docs-oxd).
+* To download and install oxd server [click me](https://www.gluu.org/docs-oxd).

-* For oxD server configuration [click me](https://www.gluu.org/docs-oxd).
+* For oxd server configuration [click me](https://www.gluu.org/docs-oxd).

-oxD-node can be install using following command:
+oxd-node can be install using following command:

 ```sh
 $ npm install oxd-node